-The most common outside support groups are based on the 12 step model as originally founded in Alcoholics Anonymous.
-While many people enjoy and benefit from the structure of 12 step programming’ there are many who do not and need other options.
+The most common outside support groups are based on the 12 step model originally founded in Alcoholics Anonymous.
+While many people enjoy and benefit from the structure of 12 step programming, many do not and need other options.
 No matter what your belief system is, everybody deserves the same chance at recovery and healing.
 Refuge Recovery is a support group for recovering individuals that is not connected to the 12 steps or any addiction treatment organization or mental health program.

-Refuge Recovery can be described as a process, set of tools, and practice designed to set individuals on the path to healing addiction and the suffering caused by addiction.
+Refuge Recovery can be described as a process, set of tools, and practice designed to put individuals on the path to healing addiction and the suffering caused by addiction.
 The philosophy of the Refuge Recovery Program was born out of the teachings of Siddharta Guatama.
 Siddhartha was a man who lived in India 2500 years ago.
 He was a radical psychologist and spiritual pillar of his time.
-Through evolving in his own spiritual practices and experiences he came to realize and find deeper understanding in why human beings experience so much suffering.
-Throughout his spiritual journey he found a way of life that ended all forms of addiction and the suffering that it brings
+By evolving in his own spiritual practices and experiences, he realized and found a deeper understanding of why human beings experience so much suffering.
+Throughout his spiritual journey, he found a way of life that ended all forms of addiction and the grief that it brings.

 His practice involved meditation, wise actions, and compassion.
-Siddartha found a way to free himself from the phenomenon of craving; the feeling that urges people to engage in certain destructive behaviors or indulge into substances.
-He spent the rest of his life dedicated to teaching others how to live a life of well being and freedom.
+Siddartha found a way to free himself from the phenomenon of craving, the feeling that urges people to engage in certain destructive behaviors or indulges in substances.
+He spent the rest of his life dedicated to teaching others how to live a life of well-being and freedom.

 Meditation Practices Used in The Refuge Recovery Program

-Refuge Recovery uses a systematic approach to treating and recovering from all types of addition.
-The exercises and work done in the Refuge Recovery program is based on traditional Buddhist Practices of the Four Noble Truths and the Eightfold Path.
+Refuge Recovery uses a systematic approach to treating and recovering from all types of addiction.
+The exercises and work done in the Refuge Recovery program are based on traditional Buddhist Practices of the Four Noble Truths and the Eightfold Path.

 The Four Truths Of Refuge Recovery

-Cognitive Behavioral Therapy: A science based treatment used to help individuals change their thought patterns and behavior.
-CBT has been proven to prevent relapse over long periods of time
+Cognitive Behavioral Therapy: A science-based treatment used to help individuals change their thought patterns and behavior.
+CBT has been proven to prevent relapse over long periods.

-Community Meetings: Self help meetings have been proven by researchers to aid in providing an outlet for self expression, peer pressure and accountability.
-A study showed in a 1 year review of AA attendees the more meetings a participant attended the longer they stayed sober.
+Community Meetings: Researchers have proved self-help meetings to provide an outlet for self-expression, peer pressure, and accountability.
+A study showed in a 1-year review of AA attendees the more sessions a participant attended, the longer they stayed sober.

-Refuge Recovery is a free community based program available all over the world.
-If you or a loved one does not want to participate in secular programming or religious practices such as prayer or the acknowledgment of the word God, Refuge Programming may be a great option to consider.
+Refuge Recovery is a free community-based program available all over the world.
+If you or a loved one does not want to participate in secular programming or religious practices such as prayer, Refuge Programming may be a great option to consider.
 The program is open to everyone of all ages.
 They do not ask you to disclose what type of addiction or negativity you are working to recover from.
-The program is not faith based.
-IT is an alternative to the 12 steps.
+The program is not faith-based.
+It is an alternative to the 12 steps.
 Refuge Recovery does ask that you be willing to abstain from addictive behaviors in your life once beginning to participate in the program.

-At Create Recovery our main priority is to help you get the help you want and need.
+At Create Recovery, our main priority is to help you get the help you want and need.
 We encourage our clients to give their all to the recovery process and not to give up before the healing is through.
 We honor all of our clients in their culture, backgrounds, and spiritual and religious beliefs.
-We help individuals utilize a variety of tools and modalities to have the greatest chance at long term recovery. .
-If you or a loved one needs assistance with mental health treatment, alcohol or drug addiction, call our admissions line today for more information on treatment and recovery services for you.
+We help individuals utilize a variety of tools and modalities to have the most excellent chance at long-term recovery.
+If you or a loved one needs assistance with mental health treatment, alcohol, or drug addiction, call our admissions line today for more information on treatment and recovery services for you.